Please enable JavaScript.

 arguments are used because the assertion is an opinion which reflects disputable conviction.
 These

-arguments are based on individual and personal values
+arguments are based on personal values

 .
 These are